|Available for||Roles||Super Admin, Admin, Team Member, Limited Team Member|

 Searching by field

-In addition to running searches based on keywords, you can also run searches based on fields that appear on candidate profiles and opportunities.
-Below is breakdown of the fields you can include and in your search:
+In addition to running searches based on keywords, you can also run searches from the search results page based on fields that appear on candidate profiles and opportunities.
+Below is breakdown of the fields you can include and in your search on the search results page:

 |Tags are case-sensitive, so if your search is not working, try changing the capitalization of your terms.
 Or, try using the tag filter on the left-side of the search results page.
 You can use tag: or tags: in front of your terms — both work in the exact same way.|